An official consultation on public order powers has just been launched.

 Keith Porteous wood, Executive Director of the National Secular Society said:

 Given the high level of support, especially with such prestigious names, we are highly optimistic that this campaign will be successful.
-The deadline for the Government to respond to the consultation passed many months ago and
+The deadline for the Government to respond to the consultation passed many months ago and there is no

 There is no need for a law that makes it a crime to insult someone, the Director of Public Persecutions has said.